Family Therapy (film): Production

 In July 2023, the film in the post-production stage was presented at the KVIFF Eastern Promises, the industry platform of the Karlovy Vary International Film Festival.

-The filming began in the early October of 2022 in Ljubljana, Slovenia.
+The filming began in the early October 2022 in Ljubljana, Slovenia.

 Release

 Family Therapy had its world premiere on 8 June 2024 in the International Narrative Competition section of the Tribeca Film Festival.
 It also competed for Heart of Sarajevo award in the Competition Programme - Feature Film at the 30th Sarajevo Film Festival on 18 August 2024.

 In September 2024, it competed in the International Narrative Competition at the Calgary International Film Festival and had its Canadian Premiere.

 In December 2024, it competed at the Les Arcs Film Festival in the Oscar on Skis for the Best International Film, and in January 2025 at the Trieste Film Festival in the Feature-film Competition.

 In March 2025 it participated in the Marseille International Music & Cinema Festival and competed for the 2025 Grand Prize for Best Original Score.

 The film was released in the Italian cinemas on 28 January 2025.

 It was released in the French cinemas on 27 August 2025.

 In November 2024, Tribeca Films, an American independent film distribution label acquired the United States distribution rights of the film.